algebragirl/Rockbuster_Stealth_Data_Analysis/README.md

 5. Do sales figures vary between geographic regions?

 ## **Systems used**
-pgAdmin4: For managing PostgreSQL databases
+-pgAdmin4: For managing PostgreSQL databases
-PostgreSQL: Relational database management system (RDBMS) used to store and query Rockbuster's data.
+-PostgreSQL: Relational database management system (RDBMS) used to store and query Rockbuster's data.
-Tableau Public: Platform for creating and sharing interactive data visualizations
+-Tableau Public: Platform for creating and sharing interactive data visualizations

 ## **Dataset**
 This dataset contains information about Rockbuster's film inventory, customers, payments, and other related information.